Ancient Egyptian Djed pillar amulet, representing stability and the backbone of Osiris

 • “Surely to God everyone can learn how to make SOMETHING!”

-Now, here in Egypt, I was becoming obsessed about the power symbols of the ancient Egyptians.
+Now, here in Egypt, I was becoming obsessed with the power symbols of the ancient Egyptians.
 Three in particular would just not leave me alone.

 They were the Djed, the Knot of Isis and the combined symbol of the Key of Life + Djed + Was.

-I searched the souks, shops and bazaars but could not find them.
-The Ankh was everywhere but it seemed that many of the other ancient symbols had been, or were being, forgotten.
-I felt impelled to have them created once again in stone as they were before.
+I searched the souks, shops, and bazaars but could not find them.
+The Ankh was everywhere, but it seemed that many of the other ancient symbols had been, or were being, forgotten.
+I felt impelled to have them created once again in stone as they were in ancient times.

 My encounters with the craftsmen I went to see left me angry and confused to the point I was ready to give up on the idea.
-Because I was asking for something they were not already making they thought I should pay 500 to 1000 Egyptian pounds per piece!
-These were people working for a now non-existent tourist market!
+Because I was a foreigner and asking for something they were not already making, they thought I should pay an exhorbitant amount per piece.
+These were people working (or rather not working) for a now non-existent tourist market!

-Once again, Providence stepped in and a new but now very dear friend set up a meeting for me with yet another craftsman.
+Once again, Providence stepped in and a new, but now very dear friend. set up a meeting for me with yet another craftsman.
 I swore this was going to be my last attempt.
 I met a talented, honest father of 6 who was happy to experiment on my behalf without demanding stupidly exorbitant prices.
+And now you can find these same symbols selling in many of the souvenir shops and the tourist souk in Luxor.

-The symbols of Egypt remind us to focus on their positive desires, for health and well-being, in moments when our surroundings or circumstances may indicate otherwise.
+The symbols of Egypt remind us to focus on our positive desires, for health and well-being, in moments when our surroundings or circumstances may indicate otherwise.
 Gemstones and minerals are believed by many to have healing and other helpful properties since time began.
-In our darkest moments it can help to have something to touch, hold and draw emotional strength from – we can use any tool to draw strength and energy through – talismans and amulets in the form of jewelery is a great way to keep a touchstone handy.
+In our darkest moments it can help to have something to touch, hold, and draw emotional strength from—we can use any tool to draw strength and energy through – talismans and amulets in the form of jewelry are a great way to keep a touchstone handy.

 One Comment